KubaVymola/JFP_DP/README.md

 ## fcs

-This directory is where the source code for a flight control sytem is.
+This is where the source code for a flight control sytem is.

 ## fdm